-We have developed an IPC system for robotics that is designed to facilitate seamless development and integration of a robotic system with many components.
-In this section we review several other IPC systems used in robotics.
+In the late 1970s the first IPC toolkits were developed and since then several different flavors of IPC have been created.
+However, most brands of IPC created have not been created for robotics.
+We have created a robotics IPC (RIPC) system that is designed to facilitate seamless development and integration of a robotic system with many components.
+In this section we review several other IPC systems used in robotics but not necessarily developed for robotics [2].

-The Object Oriented Toolkit for Inter-process Communication (IPT) [7] was the first IPC system specifically for robotics, followed by the Inter-Process Communications toolkit (CMU-IPC) [17].
-CMU-IPC follows the message based paradigm and exchanges messages either through the IPC server or on a peer-to-peer basis.
-CMU-IPC can be implemented using several languages, on different machine types and operating systems [14].
+The Object Oriented Toolkit for Inter-process Communication (IPT) [7] was the first IPC system specifically for robotics.

+Soon after IPT, the Inter-Process Communications toolkit (CMU-IPC) was developed [17].
+CMU-IPC follows the message based paradigm and features the capability to exchange messages either through the IPC server or on a peer-to-peer basis.
+CMU-IPC was designed to facilitate communication between heterogeneous control processes in a large networked system and to provide sufficient functionality and flexibility in a real-time robotics system.
+CMU-IPC can be implemented using several languages, on different machine types and operating systems [15].
 We have found two flaws with CMU-IPC.
-First, CMU-IPC takes over the main program event loop and it cooperates poorly with other libraries such as Qt.
+First, CMU-IPC adopts greedy behavior as it takes over the main program event loop which does not cooperate with other libraries, e.g. Qt.
 Second, CMU-IPC does not have a simple, fixed message format.

-Real-Time Communications (RTC) was designed as IPC middleware to provide real-time capabilities specifically for robotic applications [13].
-RTC is written in C/C++ [3], is message based, and features a server for registering module names.
-RTC was designed for high-bandwidth, point-to-point connections over TCP and for load balancing CPU-intensive robotics tasks such as LADAR data analysis.
+Real-Time Communications (RTC) [14]. was designed as IPC middleware to provide real-time capabilities specifically for robotic applications [14].
+RTC is written in C/C++ [4] and is message based featuring a server for registering module names.
+RTC was designed for high-bandwidth point-to-point connections over TCP and for load balancing CPU-intensive robotics tasks such as LADAR data analysis.
 RTC and CMU-IPC share the same marshalling API.